 Last year I posted my easiest ever chocolate cake recipe.
 I had intended to follow it up quickly with a vanilla version, but life had other plans (namely: a new cookbook!)
-So, about a year later, the second installment: this easy gluten-free vanilla cake.
+So, about a year later, the second instalment: this easy gluten-free vanilla cake.

 Easy gluten-free vanilla cake without xanthan gum